tgskiv/skydiving-mod-fabric/README.md

 - **Command `/wind forecast`**: Shows next 5 wind changes in readable format (e.g., `2 min: SE at 0.015`).
 - **Command `/wind again`**: Regenerates the future weather.
 I wish we have the same in real world!
 - **Realistic flight physics**: Headwind slows you, tailwind boosts, crosswind drifts.
+- **Faster falling when twisting fast**: By default, with elytra, you can twist around the same place and continue descending safely enough.
+In real skydiving, if you twist rapidly, you lose speed, thus losing handleability and falling dangerously fast.
 - **Disables wind when player is in water**.
 - **Wind cone**: You must use command /give @p skydivingmod:windsock (I don't remember exactly)
 - **Low altitude wind influence**: